Make sure you're on the latest version

 Creating a Route

-2. Click on the map to add points to your route.
+2. Click anywhere on the map to add points to your route.

-3. Click directly on existing waypoints or clusters to include them.
+3. Click directly on existing marks to include them in the route.

 Managing Routes